Cheminova: Pollution

+Of particular concern is the emission of hazardous substances such as arsenic, a well-known carcinogen, into the environment.
+Despite the known risks associated with arsenic exposure, Cheminova's activities have allegedly continued to contribute to its release into the surrounding ecosystems.

+This controversy highlights the delicate balance between industrial development and environmental protection.
+It raises questions about the efficacy of regulatory bodies in ensuring that companies prioritize environmental stewardship alongside their economic interests.

 Products

 Cheminova's current products include insecticides, weedkillers and fungicides, as well as some fertilisers.
 These agrochemicals are mostly sold as ready-to-use mixes under own-brand labels and registrations.
 In addition, a number of non-agricultural chemicals are sold, including froth flotation aids for the mining industry and preservatives for the food industry.

 For a number of years, organophosphate pesticides (such as Parathion) were Cheminova's main product.
 This later diversified significantly into the wider portfolio mentioned above, partly through internal development, but also through purchasing from competing companies.

 This development has focused on improving the chemical processes used for production, and also on reducing the environmental impact of the products.
 Alongside this, a number of very toxic pesticides (so-called WHO class products) have been phased out.